 I Am: A wife, a daughter, a friend and an optometrist.
+I lived in Digby, Nova Scotia for a while in my late 20s.
 I am an ‘aunt’ to eight of my cousins’ wonderful children.
 I’ve volunteered for Land Search and Rescue and Volunteer Ophthalmic Services Overseas.
 I rock climb and tramp (overnight hike).
 I’ve run three half marathons and I bake a great cake.

 I am also the holder of a letter that states with current medical therapies I likely have 5 to 15 years left to live.

 I am someone who would like to live long enough to eat fruit from the trees I planted this year.
 A woman who wants to be a mother (by surrogacy because the hormones to carry a pregnancy would fuel my cancer and kill me) and have time enough to see them grow up and become adults.
 A wife who wants to see my husband when he is grey and wrinkled and share in the satisfaction of a life lived together.
 A daughter who would like to take care of my parents in their old age, instead of them taking care of me, and save them the pain of burying their third and final child.
 A person who loves life and wants so much more of it.

 The cancer was found when: I was driving from Wellington to Dunedin to start a new job.
 The tumour caused my ovary to twist and the pain finally was severe enough that the doctors could not ignore it.
 I’d been experiencing symptoms for well over a year – initially changes in bowel motions then fatigue and frequent urination, followed by intermittent aches, reduced appetite, an occasionally spasming thigh – various and vague – I now understand it was dependent on what structure the tumour was pushing against.